Human Resources FAQs

 A: We would like five years of full-time vocational ministry experience or a BA/BS with 30 hours of Bible and/or ministry training.

-Q: When is candidacy and when does my application need to be completed by?
+Q: When is candidacy and by when does my application need to be completed?

-A: We hold three candidacy sessions each year:
+A: We hold two candidacy sessions each year:

-- Third week of October, application process completed by July 31
+- Fall session in October, application process completed by July 15

 Q: How does Cadence help missionaries raise support?

-A: Cadence provides in-house training during candidacy, outsources training from SRS Bootcamp, we use the God Ask as our primary text and we provide a MPD (ministry of partnership development) Coach to help you during your MPD.
+A: Cadence provides in-house training during candidacy, outsources training from SRS Bootcamp, we use the God Ask as our primary text.
+We provide a MPD (Ministry of Partnership Development) Coach to help you during your MPD.
 We also provide accountability on a regular basis.

 Q: What is Candidacy?

-A: Candidacy happens three times a year at Cadence HQ and it’s the final stage of our selection and vetting process.
-Its generally four to nine days, depending on how many candidates are attending.
-The first few days are interviews, evaluation on candidates’ Bible study teaching abilities, and evaluation on candidates’ counseling abilities.
+A: Candidacy happens two times a year at Cadence HQ and it is the final stage of our vetting and selection process.
+It is a seven day intense daily program.
+The first few days are interviews, evaluation on candidates’ Bible study teaching and counseling abilities, and mission fit.
 The last few days are training.

 Q: What does a typical week look like for a Cadence missionary?

-A: A Cadence missionary’s typical week looks very similar to a pastor in a small church.
-General activities may include: lesson preparation, discipleship and mentoring meetings with individuals, counseling appointments, ministry program preparation, administrative duties, facility upkeep, chapel attendance, small group Bible studies, meals, fellowship, outreach activities, and service events.
+A: A Cadence missionary’s typical week may include: lesson preparation, discipleship and mentoring meetings, ministry program preparation, administrative duties, facility upkeep, chapel attendance, small group Bible studies, meal preparation and hosting, fellowship, outreach activities, and service events.